DataTalksClub/data-engineering-zoomcamp/week_1_basics_n_setup/homework.md

 How many taxi trips were there on January 15?

+Consider only trips that started on January 15.

 ## Question 4.
 Average

 Find the largest tip for each day.